HTTP-APIs/hydra-python-agent/README.md

 - Added try-except block wherever necessary
 - Some methods have been converted to static methods to improve performance and purity
 - Improved docstrings
+- Fixed the errors related to input(whitespaces and extra '/')
+- Added context-managers wherever necessary

 ### Explanation